Everything You Need to Know About Marimo Moss Balls

-The marimo moss ball aka Aegagropila linnaei—is not actually moss at all.
-In fact, it’s a freshwater, filamentous, green algal colony.
-First discovered in Lake Zell in Austria in the 1820s, the plant was later nicknamed “marimo” by Japanese botanist Takiya Kawakami in 1898.
-“Mari” means ball, while “mo” is a generic term for aquatic plants.
+Marimo moss balls (aka Aegagropila linnaei)—those cute little spheres of greenery —are not actually made of moss at all.
+They’re a freshwater, filamentous, green algal colony.
+First discovered in Lake Zell, Austria, in the 1820s, the plant was later nicknamed “marimo” by Japanese botanist Takiya Kawakami. (“Mari” means ball, while “mo” is a generic term for aquatic plants.)

-While these little cute balls of greenery were discovered in the 19th century, they’re actually much, much older: They evolved a billion years ago in the Neoproterozoic Era.
+While marimo were discovered in the 19th century, they’re actually much, much older: They evolved a billion years ago in the Neoproterozoic Era.
 To put that into perspective, there were no fish, animals, or plants during this time: It was just oceans of single-celled life.

 How to Care for Marimo

 Clean, cool water.
 For your marimo’s optimal health, use only filtered water, and make sure it’s room temperature or cooler.